cristianst85/GeoNuclearData/README.md

 _Operational Reactors_

-* There are currently 422 reactors listed as being operational in the GeoNuclearData database, the same number as in the PRIS database.
-Although the China Experimental Fast Reactor ([CEFR](https://pris.iaea.org/PRIS/CountryStatistics/ReactorDetails.aspx?current=1047)) is grid-connected and occasionally producing 20 MWe net, it is omitted from the WNA's operating nuclear power reactors table ([see here](https://www.world-nuclear.org/information-library/country-profiles/countries-a-f/china-nuclear-power.aspx)) because it is considered minor and experimental, but it is included in IAEA figures for operational reactors ([see here](https://pris.iaea.org/PRIS/CountryStatistics/CountryDetails.aspx?current=CN)).
+- there are currently 411 reactors listed as being operational in the GeoNuclearData database, including China Experimental Fast Reactor (CEFR);
+- the PRIS database lists only 410 reactors as being operational (China Experimental Fast Reactor (CEFR) is not listed anymore) while the WNA's database has a slightly distinct category named _Operable Reactors_ that probably also includes reactors in Suspended Operation.

 _Reactors Under Construction_